JooHussin/AI-Search-N-Queens/README.md

 # AI Search Algorithms - N Queens Problem

-This project explores solving the N-Queens problem using AI search algorithms such as A*, BFS, DFS, and Uniform Cost Search.
+This project explores solving the N-Queens problem using AI search algorithms such as A*, BFS, DFS,Hill Climbing, and Uniform Cost Search.